 Let’s get into it.

-Where to Stay in Sydney for the First Time: Sydney CBD (Central Business District)
+Where to stay in Sydney for the first time: the CBD (Central Business District)

 The CBD is a great place to stay on your first trip to Sydney.

 So – should you stay in the city centre?
-Here are the pros and cons of doing so.
+Here are some pros and cons.

 The pros of staying in the CBD